jeremy-w/ImageSlicer/README.md

 ## Ugly Stuff
-- I switched from ExportSelection to Mark in much of the variable naming, but I still haven't gotten around to actually renaming the type itself.
-  I blame Xcode's fabulous Rename Class refactoring support for Swift.
 - The tests.
 What tests?
 Exactly.
 This is a small enough app that the entire core functionality gets exercised each and every time I use it, so I didn't worry about automating tests.
 If anything is broken, I'll know it first